MayaViljoen/LateralizationProject/README.md

 * (Hemispheric screen was diffusely illuminated by an overhead light source who’s intensity, measured at the screen was 20 lux ) - this is ignored for the sake of this project

 **Stimulus :** a square patch of light one square degree in area, flashed on different points of the screen from the rear

 * This project displays a circle stimuli

-**Duration of flash**: 32 MSEC, (the intensity is 0.12 log units brighter than the background & its rise and fall times were shorter than one msec)

-**Warning Signal:** A warning ready signal, delivered to the subject via an intercommunication system preceded the stimulus (could be visual/audio)
+**Duration of flash**: 32 MSEC

 **Duration of the fore-period:**  Randomly varied with a range of 2 to 3 sec